Car-free holidays in NorthumberlandNorthumberland

 For a Northumbrian break that explores wild moors and ancient heritage, you could also base yourself at Hexham.
 Trains from Newcastle to Hexham take around 45 minutes.

 • In the heart of this lovely town is a medieval abbey and flowering Sele Park.
-There are great walking routes passing through the town, including the River Tyne Trail and the new Way of Light to Durham, one of six new Northern Saints Trails.
+There are great walking routes passing through the town, including the River Tyne Trail and the Way of Light to Durham, one of six Northern Saints Trails.

 • For bus journeys to Hadrian’s Wall and beyond on the day you arrive by rail, get a PlusBus ticket.

-• There are lots of places to stay in Hexham including the reasonably-priced, convenient Station Inn which makes an excellent base for car-free travellers.
+• There are lots of places to stay in Hexham including the reasonably-priced, convenient Station Inn, which makes an excellent base for car-free travellers.
 Nearer to the abbey, the Victorian Beaumont Hotel is about ten minutes’ walk from the station.

 • For a challenging six-mile walk with great views across the Tyne Valley, catch bus AD122 to Chesters Roman Fort and walk back past Roman walls and watchtowers, battlefields and the atmospheric hilltop Heavenfield church.
 Follow the Hadrian’s Wall walk eastwards to Heavenfield and then the waymarked Northern Saints Trail back to Hexham.